Workshops

 Thank you to everyone who attended and to the committee for putting in the hard yards that made this workshop possible.

 The collaborative pieces produced in the workshops were auctioned to raise funds to support future events.
 Some of the items can be seen here.
-2013 and 2015 photos by Suellen Turner.
 In 2015 each of the participants were asked to "decorate" a small wooden sphere; their efforts can also be seen here.